 Scroll down the start page, tap the "Edit" button, and then toggle off the "Frequently Visited" switch.
 Once you close the start page customization options, the Frequently Visited section should be gone.

-If you reopen the start page editor and toggle "Frequently Visited" back on, the webpages you frequently visit will appear again when you exit the editor.
+If you reopen the start page editor and toggle "Frequently Visited" back on, the webpages you frequently visit should appear again when you exit the editor.

 On macOS, click the plus (+) sign at the top of Safari's window, press Command-T, or go to File –> New Tab in the menu bar to open a new tab for the start page.
 You can also press Command-N or go to File –> New Window in the menu bar to open a new window to the start page.